 - British troops in GWOT enforced operating procedures to remove all extraneous hard objects in open pouches from their chest rigs.
 The hazards came from roadside explosives.
 If you were hit, objects sitting unsecured in your chest rig tended to blow upwards towards your face.
 That’s certainly an issue if you’ve stuffed multitools, knives, or other pointy objects in there.
 But that’s a rather unique circumstance to that conflict.

-My Chest Rig Setup
+My Personal Chest Rig Setup

-Now we come to it, my personal chest rig.
-You’ve seen this one before in other photos.
-In this one, it’s more or less by itself, along with my CCW setup.
 This is what you might imagine for a situation where you were out and about concealed carrying, but happen to keep a chest rig and carbine in your vehicle.
 That’s probably a little “too much” for me, but this is something that law enforcement deals with regularly.

 My chest rig is a Max Velocity Tactical Special Operations Rig.
 I’m a big fan of it, but he gets them made in small batches so availability is sometimes difficult.
 I’ll provide some alternatives in a minute, but I highly suggest this one if they’re in stock.